stacscan/stacs-docs/configuration/ignore-lists.md

 components within a project, rather than having one large ignore list for the project.

 "Includes" are especially useful in organisations where many of the same frameworks or tools are used by mutlple teams.
-If a team has marksa a finding in a commonly used framework as a false positive, other teams can receive the benefit of not having to triage the same finding.
+If a team has marked a finding in a commonly used framework as a false positive, other teams can receive the benefit of not having to triage the same finding.